cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 For example, we would like to show that we can reject the standard model, while simultaneously *not* rejecting a model with a hypothetical new particle.

 In that case we gain confidence in our hypothetical new particle, and we are more confident that we have not simply mismodelled some uniteresting parameter.

-#### Discoveries

-In order to claim discovery of a new phenomenon, we would like to find some data which reject the standard model, while failing to reject the standard model + new phenomenon.

-#### Limit Setting

-In order to set limits on a model, for example on the cross section of a new process, the model rejection procedure can be applied.

-In this case, we would like to reject the model where the cross section is larger than a certain value, while failing to reject the model where it the cross section is small or 0.

-#### Measurements

-In order to measure some parameter, we would like to find ranges of some physics parameters which are not rejected, while simultaneously rejecting other ranges of those parameters.

 ## Likelihood related test statistics